 Check the ISSA TB-139 (set time) and ISSA TB-113 (mix time) tests at the highest temperature expected during construction.
-For the ISSA TB-113 test at 40 °C, preheat all ingredients and containers.
+For the ISSA TB-113 test at 104 °F (40 °C), preheat all ingredients and containers.

 Ensure that the final mix design states the following (all percentages are based on the dry weight of the aggregate):